 The third consideration is the approach used to manage the multiple projects when lean or six sigma is viewed as a strategic initiative.

 For organizations which view lean as a strategic initiative, one objective is achieving a cultural transformation where everyone in the organization is empowered to participate in continuous improvement efforts.

 The goal is to create a sustainable organization.

-For organizations that view six sigma as a strategic initiative, one objective is establishing a structure of yellow, green, black, and master black belts where employees have different levels of training and everyone participates in improvement efforts led by the black belts.
+For organizations which view six sigma as a strategic initiative, one objective is establishing a structure of yellow, green, black, and master black belts where employees have different levels of training and everyone participates in improvement efforts led by the black belts.

 The ultimate goal is to reduce variability and achieve less than 3.4 defects per million opportunities to have a defect.

 In my opinion, there has not been a blending of the key concepts, tools, and approaches from lean and six sigma into a hybrid improvement program.
-I see many things that have been done and even more that could be done.
-The bigger issue is that people still follow their personal passions and primarily use knowledge and experience from lean or they use knowledge and experience from six sigma.
+I see many things have been done and even more could be done.
+The bigger issue is how people still follow their personal passions and primarily use knowledge and experience from lean or they use knowledge and experience from six sigma.